-Large Working Group dog Alaskan Malamute were extensively used for Arctic sledding.
-His thick, water resistant double coat protects him from rough Arctic blizzards and hazards gets him into the long haired dogs’ list.
-In your home, it requires everyday combing for a suitable look as well as healthy upbringing.
+Large Working Group dog Alaskan Malamute was extensively used for Arctic sledding.
+His thick, water resistant double coat protects him from rough Arctic blizzards and hazards and gets him into the long haired dogs’ list.
+In your home, it requires everyday combing for a suitable look as well as a healthy upbringing.

 The Komondor is a tall Working Group dog.
 Experts suggest bathing instead of brushing for his double coat.His curly fur forms into cords within 10-12 months.

-He has a natural suspicion to the strangers but cooperates well with the family.
-In spite of a formidable height and weight, they are super light footed and performs fantastically in agile tests.
+He has a natural suspicion of the strangers but cooperates well with the family.
+In spite of a formidable height and weight, they are super light footed and perform fantastically in agile tests.
 The komondor is a free thinker with tremendous animal strength.

 13. Soft Coated Wheaten Terrier: